 Avoidance of greenhouse gas emissions and carbon sequestration are only two of the ecosystem services provided to local people and the global community by forests at Río Nea.
 The Nea River supplies 10,000 residents of Zamora and other downstream settlements with a stable flow of clean water throughout the year and the forests in its headwater areas are the key to this.

-In 2010 the Municipality of Zamora (MoZ) became part of the southern Ecuador Regional Water Fund (FORAGUA), a financial trust developed by NCI and seven regional Municipalities.
+In 2010 the Municipality of Zamora (MoZ) became part of the southern Ecuador Regional Water Fund (FORAGUA), a financial trust developed by NCEcuador and seven regional Municipalities.
 Through this, a levy on water users will be used to protect and manage habitats of conservation value that play a direct role in the supply of water to local residents.